 Retirement, illness, disputes with a partner or even lack of interest can make business owners dream of selling.
 All of the above legitimate reasons to sell, but even owners who aren’t thinking of selling may want to plan for the unexpected.
 Therefore, that planning ideally should start when the business is founded.
 An exit strategy is an important part of any business plan.
 However, it’s never too late or early to make preparations for selling your business.

-How to Sell a Business: The Process
+The Process of How to Sell a Business

 Start by understanding the process.
 Beginning with generating a valuation, selling a business may involve improving recordkeeping, tightening operations, advertising the sale, qualifying buyers, negotiation and closing.